-This is the Earthly blog, and I am an Earthly contributor, but in my totally biased opinion, it deserves a mention as an neurtal format for defining a build.
+I am an Earthly contributor and this is the Earthly blog, but in my totally biased opinion, it deserves a mention as an neutral format for defining a build.
 The Elixir web framework Phoenix is a great example to take a look at.

 Example build steps for a go application

 Migrating your build out of Travis will take a little work.
 If you aren’t interested in a neutral format, this GHA action might make it easier.

 This action setups environment variables specified in the